buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/QuantitySets/Qto_SpaceBaseQuantities.md

 # Qto_SpaceBaseQuantities

-Base quantities that are common to the definition of all occurrences of spaces.
+Base quantities that are common to the definition of all occurrences of spaces.<!-- end of definition -->

 ## Comments